evolvable-by-design/Projet-Simba/api/README.txt

 To build the Dockerfile.native :

     docker build -f src/main/docker/Dockerfile.native -t simba .

+You can instantiate a postgresql dabase via docker by using the command line below
+    docker run --ulimit memlock=-1:-1 -it --rm=true --memory-swappiness=0 --name postgres-quarkus-hibernate -e        POSTGRES_USER=root -e POSTGRES_PASSWORD=root -e POSTGRES_DB=simba -p 5433:5432 postgres:10.5

 To run the simba image :

     docker run -i -p 8080:8080 simba
+OR with the command below if you are using a postresql intance via docker :
+    docker run -ti -p 8080:8080 --link postgres-quarkus-hibernate quarkus/api -Dquarkus.datasource.url=jdbc:postgresql://postgres:5432/postgres-quarkus-hibernate